t-regx/t-regx.github.io/docs/whats-the-point.md

 #### What's more

 - Parameters:

-  - Functions with 4 or 5 parameters (3 of which are optional).
+  - Functions with 4, 5, 6 parameters (3-4 of which are optional).

     It means that, whoever looks at the code has to **remember** (or to look up) what those optional values are and in which order.